electroly/sad-script/README.md

 - Borland C++ 5.5 (`bcc32`)
 - Open Watcom (`owcc`).

 It has been tested in Windows 7, OS X 10.9, and Debian Linux 7.7.
+Both 32-bit and 64-bit builds are supported.
 It should work on any other platform supporting ANSI C.  The interpreter can be embedded in client applications simply by including `sad-script.c` and `sad-script.h` file in the project.
 No need to link a library or anything difficult.
 Since the bindings are in C, they can be accessed easily from any language with a FFI.
 For instance .NET can access it via P/Invoke.